 How do you prevent measles?

-If you're unsure about whether your child has had MMR immunisation, or you can't find your records, you can check with your Well Child Tamariki Ora provider or Well Child book, or contact your family doctor.
+If you're unsure about whether your child has had their MMR immunisation, check with your:

 Combined measles, mumps, rubella (MMR) immunisation is the only vaccine available to prevent measles in New Zealand.